-Current work is focused on evaluating the economics of a small scale development scenario involving the processing of almost 6 million tonnes of surface ore stockpiles at the rate of 100 tonnes per hour ("tph") for the recovery of a tin concentrate through a small, modular designed gravity process plant.
+Recent work has confirmed the potential for positive economics for the small scale development scenario.
+The model contemplates processing of almost 6 million tonnes of surface ore stockpiles at the rate of 100 tonnes per hour ("tph") for the recovery of a tin concentrate through a small, modular-designed gravity process plant.
 Further testwork on a simple gravity only circuit has been completed using stockpiled ore and has demonstrated that a tin recovery of +/-60% is achievable by such a flowsheet.
 The concentrate produced was 44.6% tin but could be increased to >50% by flotation to remove contained sulphides.
-This scenario offers the potential for near term production at a relatively low capital expenditure with low environmental impact by taking advantage of existing tailings management facilities.
+This scenario offers the potential for near term production at a relatively low capital expenditure of \$20-25 million (based on an internal study) with low environmental impact by taking advantage of existing tailings management facilities.
 Processing of the stockpiles would also contribute to the long term environmental remediation of the site.
 Operating life could be extended by the subsequent processing of fresh ore from the Baby Zone pit as well as from other lower grade surface stockpiles and potentially re-treating tin bearing tailings.